AdobeDocs/campaign-standard-learn.en/help/acs/profiles-and-audiences/audience-destinations/activating-aep-audiences.md

 team: PM
 ---

-# Activating [!UICONTROL Adobe Experience Platform Audiences] in a Marketing Workflow
+# Activate Adobe Experience Platform audiences in a workflow [!UICONTROL Adobe Experience Platform Audiences] in a Marketing Workflow

 >[!NOTE]
 >
 >This capability is currently in beta, and subject to frequent updates and modifications without notice. [!UICONTROL Audience Destinations] is based on Adobe Experience Platform and requires a specific configuration.
 >Please reach out to [!UICONTROL Adobe Customer Care] if you plan to implement this capability.

-This video explains how to activate the [!UICONTROL Data Services Query Audience] within a workflow by using the [!UICONTROL Read Audience activity].
+This video explains how to activate the [!UICONTROL Data Services Query Audience] within a workflow by using the [!UICONTROL Read Audience] activity.

 >[!VIDEO](https://video.tv.adobe.com/v/27647?quality=12)
 *Activate an Adobe Experience Platform audience in a workflow (02:37 min)*

-## Additional Resources
+## Additional resources

 Documentation
 * [Activating Experience Platform audiences within Campaign - Documentation](https://docs.adobe.com/content/help/en/campaign-standard/using/profiles-and-audiences/working-with-adobe-experience-platform/aep-about-audience-destinations-service.html)